kvasdopil/play3d/README.md

 - **Enter** - Submit prompt and generate image
 - **Escape** - Cancel in-progress transform (revert), or close prompt input when not transforming
 - **Delete** - Remove the currently selected object from the scene
+- **ArrowLeft / ArrowRight** - In isometric mode, rotate the camera CCW/CW (when no text field is focused)
 - Coming soon: `W` Move, `E` Rotate, `R` Scale

 ### Modal Features